lpx1989/hadoop-demo/README.md

 # It is my Hadoop playground!

-## Making some demo using Hadoop to learn it
+Making some demo using Hadoop to learn it

+## Simple sentiment Analysis